eerolanguage/eerolanguage.github.com/_posts/2012-06-17-documentation.md

 </pre>
 </div>

-When the '<<' binary operator is used, *appendString* will be sent to instances of classes or protocols that respond to it (mainly NSMutableString):
+When the '<<' binary operator is used, *appendString* will be sent to instances of classes or protocols that respond to it (mainly MutableString):

 <div class="highlight">
 <pre><span class="n">mystring</span> <span class="p">:</span><span class="o">=</span> <span class="s">''</span>